Low water levels on the Rock River spark debate

 Callighan said the gauge at Auburn Street Bridge was at the correct level and again stated ComEd will be correcting levels at the dam in a week or so.

-When Frank Schier, editor and publisher of this paper, asked Callighan if ComEd was purposely keeping water levels low to flush out remediation areas on the east and west sides of the dam, Callighan said that was not the case.
+He added that ComEd was not purposely keeping water levels low to flush out remediation areas on the east and west sides of the dam, a claim sources brought to The Times this week.

-Schier also pointed out that low water levels could damage docks and boats up and down the river, and that ComEd could face litigation for such damages.
-Last December, Schier’s boat wound up sitting on the bottom of the river because of a dam malfunction.
+The Rock River Times Publisher Frank Schier, who docks a houseboat on the river downtown, said low water levels could damage docks and boats up and down the river, and that ComEd could face litigation for such damages.
+Schier said the dam malfunctioned last December, causing his boat to wind up sitting on the bottom of the river at Prairie Street Brewery’s marina.

 “I find it ironic that this coincides with (ComEd’s) hazardous waste cleanup down here at the dam,” Lucas said.
 “If the purpose of Fordham Dam is to maintain a recreational pool, when will (they) start doing that?
 They flooded us out for 20 years, now for the last three, there’s been no water in the river.
 It’s June, and ComEd has us at August water levels.”